Richland County joins Columbia in requiring masks in effort to slow spread of COVID-19

-Richland County joined the cities of Columbia, Lexington and Forest Acres in requiring masks to enter stores and other retail locations in a 8-0 vote on Thursday evening.
+Richland County joined the City of Columbia and the Town of Lexington in requiring masks to enter stores and other retail locations in a 8-0 vote on Thursday evening.
 The measure takes effect on Monday.

 The vote comes as concerns about the coronavirus continue to mount across South Carolina, with the number of new cases confirmed by testing ranging above 1,500 per day and hospital intensive care units becoming more full.

-The measure matches the one already passed by Columbia, with the idea of having a unified approach regardless of the city limits, Richland Council Chairman Paul Livingston says.
+The measure matches the one already passed by Columbia, and was enacted with the idea of having a unified approach regardless of the city limits, Richland Council Chairman Paul Livingston says.

 Council member Joe Walker III, a conservative who often bucks the Democratic majority on council, had spoken out against the mask requirement in a recent opinion article he penned.